Diamko94/rentals1/Business-rules.md

 - Order blocks Units availability for other Orders
 - Expiration applies only to Orders that are not Active within 24 hours since Order was created
 - Expired Draft Order transitions to Cancelled automatically, and all associated Units change from Reserved to Available.
-- PartiallyClosed is a final Order state.
+- PartiallyClosed is a final Order state within the rental module.

 - Cancelled is a final Order state.